Are bailiffs legal in Scotland?

 What powers do sheriff officers have?

-Evict you from your home
+Evicting you from your home

 They will serve you with a ‘charge for removing from heritable property’, which is a notice informing you that the eviction will take place within two weeks, and get back in touch to inform you of the eviction date 48 hours beforehand.

-Enter your home
+Entering your home

 Refusing to let a sheriff officer into your home when they have a court order permitting them to do so could lead to you being charged with breach of the peace.

-Seize your possessions
+Seizing your possessions

 They will be given an ‘exceptional attachment order’, which gives them the power to enter your home and remove belongings equal to the value of the debt, and inform you at least four days before they visit you.